AllenGSimpson/Fractional_Cultures/Goals.md

 * **Replace every vanilla mega‑culture** (e.g., *Han*, *North German*, *Italian*, *Russian*) with the **regional, self‑aware cultures that still existed in 1836**.
 * **Let players watch and influence** the 19th‑century process by which literacy, railways, state policy and war **fuse those patchworks into modern “nation” cultures**.
 * **Enrich diplomacy, revolt risk and migration flavour** without sacrificing AI performance or overwhelming new players.
+* **Diversify Religion** The 1800's was not a world where religion was unimportant, only that it's dominance in life was not as strong as during previous ages.
 ---

 ## 2 Design Principles